-Special Assessment Finance Resource Center
+Special Assessments Resource Center

-Special assessment district financing mechanisms are a common development financing tool.
+Special assessment districts are a common development financing tool.
 Every state provides some form of special assessment district financing.
 Most states offer more than one option.
 These tools are known by a variety of names and can be structured in a variety of ways, but there are two predominant methods.

 The first method, Business and Neighborhood Districts, is the assembly of business and neighborhood groups into a district to generate funding for projects and programs.
 Business and Neighborhood Districts are typically run by property owners in the district.
 These owners impose self-assessed taxes on themselves in order to generate funds for physical improvements or other amenities.